LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

 Examples
 ~~~~~~~~

-Logtalk 2.x contains new implementations of some of the examples
+Logtalk 2.x and 3.x contain new implementations of some of the examples
 provided with previous 1.x versions.
 The sources of each one of these
 examples can be found included in a subdirectory with the same name,
 inside the directory examples.
 The majority of these examples include a